-- 4. Open a window or door to provide airflow.
-Direction of airflow is determined by which window or door is opened. - NOTE: For best results, close all other roof vents, windows, and doors, then open one (1) window the farthest distance from the roof ventilator.
-The fan speed selector on the fan allows you to adjust the amount of circulation you need at any time. - 5.
-If you want the vent dome raised without the fan running, turn Off either the Fan Power switch or Fan Speed knob (0-Off ).
+- Pull Dome Crank Knob to unlock, then turn counter-clockwise to open lid.
+Push in the Dome Crank Knob to lock the Vent Lid when open or closed. - Press the Fan ON switch to turn on the fan.
+Press the Fan ON switch again to cycle through four (4) speeds; after high-speed, the fan cycles back to low. - Open a window or door to provide airflow.
+Direction of airflow is determined by which window or door is opened. - Press the Fan OFF switch to turn off the fan. - NOTE: For best results, close all other roof vents, windows, and doors, then open one (1) window the farthest distance from the roof ventilator.
+The fan speed selector on the fan allows you to adjust the amount of circulation you need at any time.